Accenture/kx.as.code/docs/Deployment/Remote-Access.md

 This service is used by Guacamole to serve up the VNC traffic remotely via VNC.
 It is not setup securely, so it is not recommended to use this connection, except for local installations of KX.AS.CODE, where in most cases, remote access will not be needed, because the local virtualization tools provide direct access to the desktop.

+To access the VNC desktop, you will need a VNC client.
+There are a few available, but here is one we have used in the past - [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/){:target="\_blank"}.

 Read more about TigerVNC [here](https://tigervnc.org/){:target="\_blank"}.

 ##### NoMachine